Lymp2/lympanyart/content/post/about.md

 ## Commissions

-**No risk**... apart from a small upfront fee, you will not be committed to purchasing the picture eg if you don't like it.
+**No risk**... apart from a small upfront fee, you will not be committed to purchasing the picture - even if you simply don't like it or just change your mind.

 If you're local (South East England), I'd prefer to take reference photos of your subject myself.
 But if you have a good photo you can email me, I might be able to work from that (but no guarantees).